Quantum Computing – Introduction

 Conclusion

 The advent of quantum computing promises to be a revolution that will radically transform many sectors.
 Thanks to its ability to process information exponentially more efficiently than conventional computers, quantum computing promises major advances in the optimization of industrial processes, the development of artificial intelligence, data security and healthcare.
-However, quantum computing faces major challenges such as quantum error correction and decoherence, which require ongoing innovation in technologies and theories.
-The different quantum computing paradigms, whether analog or gate-based quantum computing, face significant technical challenges in their development, although analog quantum computing is likely to emerge long before gate-based quantum computing.
+However, quantum computing faces major challenges such as quantum error correction and decoherence, which require ongoing innovation in technologies and theory.
+The different quantum computing paradigms, whether analog or gate-based quantum computing, face significant technical challenges in their development, although useful analog quantum computing is likely to emerge long before gate-based quantum computing.
 Finally, the different architectures of quantum computers, each with its specific advantages, are at the heart of current research aimed at turning this technological promise into reality.